siteraiser/Dero-Pong-Hub-in-Go-Fiber/README.md

 # Dero-Pong-Hub-in-Go-Fiber
-Port of the dero pong hub in go using go fiber web framework
+Port of the dero pong hub in go using go fiber web framework.
+The seller app that submits the products to the website is here: <a href="https://github.com/siteraiser/Go-Dero-Pong-Node">Go Pong Node App</a>.
 <br>
 The orignal, written in PHP can be found here: <a href="https://github.com/siteraiser/Pong-Hub/tree/main">Dero Pong Hub</a><br>